Help Centre

 • Generates a cryptographic evidence chain (not a probability estimate)

-• Produces a verifiable, tamper-evident certificate accepted in audit processes
+• Produces a verifiable, tamper-evident evidence record suitable for audit preparation

 🎓